Avatar

 MathFwd

-There is also one thing, you could use.
+There is also another interesting solution.
 Look into: Engine\Source\Runtime\Core\Public\Math\MathFwd.h

-And find a bunch of forward declarations.
-Whole engine uses it.
+There you can find a bunch of forward declarations.
+Whole engine uses them.
 When you see vector of something, it is:

 FVector == UE::Math::TVector<double> == template<typename T> struct TVector